-Program Progress
+Program Progress and Assessment

 Doctoral students and candidates are evaluated annually to ensure that they are making sufficient progress to complete the degree in a timely manner.
 This evaluation is especially important during the dissertation process when students have less programmatic interaction and structure as they work more independently conducting their dissertation research.

 Each year students will complete a checklist of scholarly activities and submit their curriculum vitae accompanied by a formal cover letter highlighting significant academic accomplishments and progress toward the degree.
-These materials will be submitted to the student's dissertation Chair or Advisor and then forwarded to the PHS PhD Program Director.
-All materials are due by March 1.
+These materials will be submitted to the student's Academic Advisor or, later, the Dissertation Chair and then forwarded to the PHS PhD Program Director.
+All materials are due by April 1.

-Time Limits for Completion:
+Time Limits for Completion of the program follow those set by the Graduate School: